eProsima/Fast-DDS-docs/docs/fastdds/getting_started/simple_app/includes/subscriber.rst

     :language: C++
     :lines: 128-168

-The public member function ``run()`` ensures that the subscriber runs until all the samples have been received.
+The public member function :func:`run` ensures that the subscriber runs until all the samples have been received.
+This member function implements an active wait of the subscriber, with a 100ms sleep interval to ease the CPU.

 .. literalinclude:: /../code/Examples/C++/DDSHelloWorld/src/HelloWorldSubscriber.cpp
     :language: C++
-    :lines: 170-175
+    :lines: 170-178

 Finally, the participant that implements a subscriber is initialized and run in main.

 .. literalinclude:: /../code/Examples/C++/DDSHelloWorld/src/HelloWorldSubscriber.cpp
     :language: C++
-    :lines: 178-193
+    :lines: 178-196

 CMakeLists.txt
 """""""""""""""